Last updated on July 10, 2025

 Chained to the Rocks | Illustration by Aaron Miller

-There's always room for more mana when playing Commander… except when you need to add any other spell or permanent.
+There's always room for more mana when you play Commander… except when you need to add any other spell or permanent.
 Space is at a premium in most decks, and it’s important to make crucial choices on what to include and what to cut.

 Of course, this includes land.
-The generation of mana is important to being able to cast most spells, and there are a number of lands that benefit most decks with secondary abilities or effects (at least partially).
+The generation of mana is important to cast most spells, and there are a number of lands that benefit most decks with secondary abilities or effects.

-Ramp has become a necessity for any deck regardless of its intended goal or wincons, especially when trying to be at least a little competitive.
+Ramp has become a necessity for any deck regardless of its intended goal or wincons, especially when you get to competitive EDH.
 The faster you can get your cards out there the better chance you can catch your opponents unprepared before they stabilize.

 Let’s take a look!